 The professionals who contribute to the research and decision making that lead to the criteria for “official” diagnosis are, by definition, paid for their work.
 They have careers that rely wholly or in part on their work on autism.
 This means there is a huge conflict of interest between being fair to autistic people, and bowing to professional, social, political and financial pressure to conform to the current trends in the field.
-(These trends often emerge for all the wrong reasons, with financial greed a key driver – a subject I will return to in next week’s blog.)
+(These trends often emerge for all the wrong reasons, with financial greed a key driver.)

 People like the idea of the voice of authority when it comes to any kind of diagnosis, and so they take the opinions of the highly-trained people with letters after their names very seriously.
 But autism is not the measles, or flu.
 Diagnosis of autism is a very different kind of thing, and the constant changing of the diagnostic criteria reveals itself to be nothing more than yet another set of opinions.
 The “experts” continue to be baffled by the complexity of autistic people, and scramble around looking for new ways to define it, while simultaneously bowing to demands from the organisations who fund their careers, and the senior, influential voices within the field.